 “The soul then being immortal, having been often born, having beheld the things which are here, the things which are in Hades, and all things, there is nothing of which she has not gained the knowledge.
 No wonder, therefore, that she is able to recollect, with regard to virtue as well as to other things, what formerly she knew”

-The Trust is to run a week’s study on the Gorgias in Umbria, central Italy.
-The week will run from 30th August to 6th September: we will be guests of Etain and Martin who run a small farm called Pratale in the Umbrian hills between Gubbio and Perugia.
+The Trust is to run a week’s study on the Meno in Umbria, central Italy.
+The week will run from 3rd to 10th September: we will be guests of Etain and Martin who run a small farm called Pratale in the Umbrian hills between Gubbio and Perugia.

-The fees of the week are only accommodation costs - 15 euros per day inclusive, payable while you are at Pratale.
+We ask for a donation to the Trust of £15 for the week to help with the Trust’s expenses; other than this small donation the fees of the week are only food and sundry costs - 20 euros per day inclusive, payable directly to our hosts while you are at Pratale.
 Pratale guests will find the accommodation is fairly basic, but the welcome is warm, the food (largely from the farm itself) delicious, and the surroundings beautiful.
 We will be joining in with the cooking and washing up duties: for more information about the farm and Etain and Martin’s approach to life on it, click here - Pratale.

-For further details and booking please email the administrator:
+For further details and booking please email the education co-ordinator: